Pappy-Hub/Pappy-Hub-udagram-image_filtering_microservice/README.md

-# Udagram Image Filtering Microservice
+# ENDPOINT: http://image-filter-starter-code-dev2222222222222222222222222.us-east-1.elasticbeanstalk.com/filteredimage?image_url=https://images.amcnetworks.com/amc.com/wp-content/uploads/2015/04/cast_bb_700x1000_walter-white-lg.jpg  Udagram Image Filtering Microservice

 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.